KateAnneliese/discrete_communication_signals/README.md

 ## Range-map analysis (crickets)

-`range_map_processing.ipynb` is a standalone extra: it reads the cricket range-map GIFs from `Webscraping.ipynb` and works out, per species, how much of the map its occurrence dots cover and how much its range overlaps with every other species.
+`Range_Map_Processing.ipynb` is a standalone extra: it reads the cricket range-map GIFs from `Webscraping.ipynb` and works out, per species, how much of the map its occurrence dots cover and how much its range overlaps with every other species.
 Colored dots are told apart from the neutral background,